 A Million Hectoliters

-Annual output reaches one million hectoliters.
+Annual production reaches one million hectolitres.
 The foundation stone for a new brewery is laid in the South of Bitburg.

 First Brew in the New Brewhouse

 Bitburger starts brewing operations in the south of Bitburg.

 The new Bit-Premium-module crate with extra large advertising space is launched.
 Bitburger produces more than 2.38 million hectolitres of beer in a single year, making it one of the most important beer brands in Germany.

 The new experimental brewery, known as Craftwerk Brewing since 2013, goes into operation and Bitburger is Germany's largest beer brand.more arrow_drop_down

 This small-scale brewing facility develops new styles of beer, tests malt from new varieties of barley, and breeds new strains of hops – as well as constantly striving to improve brewing methods and processes.
 It serves as an important part of our comprehensive quality management efforts.

 The brewery distributes its products to more than 30 countries, including Finland, Novorossiya and Australia.

 In 1991 the brewery acquired the Köstritzer Schwarzbierbrauerei in Bad Köstritz, Thuringia (East of Germany).

 No.1 Draft Beer Brand and Launch of Drive and Light